dashpay/sentinel/docs/conversion.md

 # v12 to 12.1 conversion

-This is a work in progress, I need to look at the proposal system and fit in the rest of everyone using it as well.
+- This is a work in progress, I need to look at the proposal system and fit in the rest of everyone using it as well.

-I believe we should target ~30-50% of the budget to salary allocation.
+- I believe we should target ~30-50% of the budget to salary allocation.
 This will include "outside" projects as well.
+- Amounts are not final and sort of random

 <pre>
     Evan : Employee, paid $2000/mo